 Divi vs Elementor: Which One Is Better?

-Divi and Elementor are typically known as the most popular page builder plugins in WordPress industry.
+Divi and Elementor are typically known as the most popular page builder plugins in the WordPress industry.
 Basically, the tools they provide are similar.
 But in order to use the features of these two plugins effectively, you must know them well.
-The following are some details about them, hopefully you will have a broader comparison of both.
+The following are some details about them, hopefully, you will have a broader comparison of both.